Nootropic profile

 Reishi mushroom (Ganoderma lucidum) is a revered adaptogenic fungus that promotes calm, supports sleep quality, modulates the immune system, and reduces stress, making it a valued nootropic for relaxation and long-term brain health.

-The key benefits of Reishi Mushroom include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Longevity, Mood, Sleep, Stress Relief.
+The main benefits people report from Reishi Mushroom are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Longevity, Mood, Sleep, Stress Relief.

 Log in to leave a comment.